human-inhabitant/angular-routing-in-depth/README.md

 This course will demonstrate all the techniques required to implement sophisticated Angular routing strategies with multiple routing frameworks.

+**Note:** I dropped this after module 02... wasn't interested in the third party routing.

 >As part of my companies continued work with a [Software Quality Oversight Organization](https://en.wikipedia.org/wiki/Software_quality_management "Link defines a similar function...")
 >(SQOO), as they have a [Corporate Integrity Agreement](https://en.wikipedia.org/wiki/Corporate_integrity_agreement)
 >(CIA), SQOO has made a recommendation of continued learning for at least 1 hour